bigbinary/vagrant-machine/README.md

 cd vagrant-machine
 ```

-Open `provisioning/group_vars/all` and change the values to have your
+Open `provisioning/group_vars/all` and change the "name" and "email" value to
-github id and github email.
+have your name and your email address.

 Now execute following commands.